-The Board of Directors recommends a vote for the ratification of the appointment of Baker Tilly Virchow Krause, LLP ("Baker Tilly") as our independent registered public accounting firm for the year ending December 31, 2018.
+The Board of Directors recommends a vote for the ratification of the appointment of Baker Tilly Virchow Krause, LLP ("Baker Tilly") as our independent registered public accounting firm for the fiscal year ending December 31, 2019.
 Baker Tilly has no direct or indirect financial interest in the Company.
 A representative of Baker Tilly is expected to be present at the Annual Meeting with the opportunity to make a statement if he or she desires to do so, and will be available to respond to appropriate questions.
+The Board has determined that retention of Baker Tilly for 2019 is in the best interests of the Company and its stockholders.